pearcej/pearcej.github.io/csc236/index.md

     - Each person signs up for [Peerwise](https://peerwise.cs.auckland.ac.nz/course/main.php?course_id=20108) using your Berea username, joins course 20108, and submits 2-3 questions.
 Be sure to complete this before the next class.
   - Outside of class:
     - Continue working on [L06: the Game of War](https://docs.google.com/document/d/1jCtUOy6JLPBzSFoZGqc7J73_iYF_-C9rck_ZtE9x4Kc/edit?usp=sharing).
 Come with final questions on Friday.
 Full completion due on Reading Day, Monday, October 7, 2019.
     - Announcement: Exam E1 will take place in class on Wednesday, October 9, 2019, covering all of the material from the course thus far.
-Major topics covered thus far include: C++, OOP, Big O, linear structures, and career.
+Major topics covered thus far include: What are data structures, C++, OOP, Big O, linear structures, and career.

 ## Day 18: Monday, September 30, 2019
   - Before class: Complete all work due before class today (see list from last time)